connor-a-casey/connor-a-casey.github.io/content/post/second-brain/index.md

 ## What’s inside?

 - **Bandwidth boom:** We show how storing *multiple* spectral, temporal, or spatial photon modes in a single quantum-memory node can boost entanglement-distribution rates by an order of magnitude.
-- **Smart synchronization:** A new timing protocol captures every incoming mode with sub-nanosecond precision, even amid satellite Doppler shifts.

 Stay tuned—session details and slide links will drop once the final program is out. **See you Down Under!** 🐨🇦🇺